Back to Case Studies

 The Challenge

-They needed a modern frontend without migrating their entire backend.
+The need: a modern frontend without migrating the entire backend.
 The solution: a headless commerce architecture.

 Our Approach